Top 5 GoCardless alternatives: Which platform is best for your business?

 Payoneer

-Payoneer is used amongst freelancers and businesses due to its focus on cross-border transactions.
+Freelancers often use Payoneer because it connects to over 2,000 marketplaces, allowing them to receive payments from clients easily.
 The platform offers an intuitive interface, supporting multiple payment methods such as bank transfers and debit/credit cards.
-Payoneer also provides a prepaid Mastercard at $29.95 annually, which can be used for online and in-store purchases.
-Whilst they offer payment processing services for marketplaces and platforms, fees are higher for international transfers, which may become costly.
+Payoneer also offers a prepaid Mastercard at A$29.95 annually, which works for online and in-store purchases.
+While it offers payment processing services for marketplaces and platforms, fees are higher for international transfers, which may become costly.

 Pros